benjamin-shapiro/benjamin-shapiro.github.io/_pages/geo.md

   <h2 class="project-section__title">Los Angeles Freeway Time-Space Cartogram</h2>
   <a class="live-demo-link ui-label" href="/Geo/time-space-cartogram/">Open interactive cartogram</a>
   <p>
-    An interactive experiment that redraws Los Angeles according to freeway travel time rather than geographic distance.
+    In Los Angeles, distance is measured as much in minutes as in miles: a ten-mile trip can take ten minutes or an hour, depending on the time of day.
+This interactive experiment redraws the city according to freeway travel time rather than geographic distance.
 Roughly 200 freeway-served catchments expand and contract across a typical weekday using five-minute median speeds from 207 Caltrans PeMS sensors in the historical METR-LA dataset.
   </p>
   <div class="project-facts" aria-label="Cartogram project summary">
     <div><strong>24 hours</strong><span>Five-minute timeline</span></div>